 Public vs. Private Showings

-- Student rents a movie, and shows it in the dorm lounge.
+- Student rents a movie, and shows it in the residence hall lounge.
 She advertises in the campus newspaper and puts up posters on campus -- public (because it is advertised; a substantial number of people who are not family members or friends can attend.
 Therefore you will need a license for this event)

 - Student rents movie to show at their next club meeting, and advertises this screening in the campus (not community wide) newspaper.
 However, the advertisement specifies that this showing is ‘members only’ - private